 Most apples maintain their quality best when held between 30 and 32°F (-1.8 and 0°C), although some varieties are cold-sensitive at this lower temperature and have to be held at 38 to 40°F (3.3 to 4.4°C).
-Internal browning of the flesh is the most common indication of cold sensitivity.
-The local State Agricultural Experiment Station will usually have data on what varieties in the area are cold-sensitive.
+Internal browning of the flesh is the most common indication of cold/chilling sensitivity.
+The local State Agricultural Experiment Station or other extension authorities will usually have data on what varieties in the area are cold-sensitive and ideal conditions for holding each variety.